loopandlearn/news/docs/edition/2025-08-01.md

 * Zukka (App Store release)

-> Zukka is based on the xDrip4iOS code and is now aligned with the core devs.
+> Zukka is based on the xDrip4iOS code and is now aligned with the core developers.
 Core features will remain free, and any changes will be communicated in advance.

 > * [Zukka app link](https://xdrip4ios.readthedocs.io/en/latest/install/build/#how-to-build-xdrip4ios-using-xcode)